vtortola/dawg/README.md

 Also during this step, a cache is recording which is the bigger list that contains a specific sublist hash, so bigger lists can be reused to represent as many smaller lists as possible.

 ## Merging nodes

+Note this is not the actual way this implementation works.
+It just illustrates the type of merges that are allowed.

 Starting from the bottom, parent nodes of a given node which have same destinations and brothers can be merged.